Another SSFL protest! Shiva Boys could plunge to bottom of table as Mason move targeted

 If the appeal against Shiva Boys is successful, it would prompt the fourth change of the Premier Division standings due to off-field issues in this season alone—after the Naps’ decision and the Fyzabad ruling, which was initially the docking of points from the school before the executive committee opted to throw out the “Fyzo Tigers” entirely.

 The impact on the standings would be catastrophic for the reigning champions, as they will immediately drop from fourth to bottom of the standings.
-With four games remaining in the season, Shiva Boys could still avoid the drop—they would be just three points shy of safety—but would have no chance of qualifying for the Big Four competition.
+However, with four games remaining in the season, Shiva Boys could still avoid the drop—they would be just three points shy of safety.

-QRC, who lost 5-1 to Shiva Boys on 20 September, would move up three places in the standings to sixth and should be assured of avoiding relegation while Fatima, who lost 4-1 to Mason and company on 30 September, will move to fourth with a one point advantage over San Juan North Secondary.
+QRC, who lost 5-1 to Shiva Boys on 20 September, would move up three places in the standings to sixth and should be assured of avoiding relegation while Fatima, who lost 4-1 to Mason and company on 30 September, will move to fourth.

 The bottom three teams will join Fyzabad in dropping out of the Premier Division at the end of the season.